-UNIQUE DEPARTURES: This itinerary is part of Trans-Sahara Grand Expedition from Marrakech to Dakar.
+UNIQUE DEPARTURES: This itinerary is part of Grand Expedition across West Africa.

 EXPEDITION LEADER: Alberto Nicheli, TransAfrica founder, has been travelling in West Africa since 1975.
 He has led more than a hundred expeditions in West Africa and sixty-four Sahara expeditions, including solo crossing of the desert, ethnological research on Tuareg and rock art.
 He has organized the logistics of a documentary film for Discovery Channel on the Caravans of the Niger and has assisted in numerous research projects on West Africa with Angela Fisher and Carol Beckwith from National Geographic, as well as in different television programs on West Africa.
 He has an expertise in Tribal Art and security in West Africa.